Toks Olagundoye

 Olatokunbo Susan Olasobunmi Abeke "Toks" Olagundoye (born 16 September 1975) is a Nigerian actress known for playing Jackie Joyner-Kersee on The Neighbors, Hayley Shipton on Castle and Olivia Finch on Frasier.
 She also voices Nanefua Pizza on Steven Universe, Mrs. Beakley on DuckTales, Countess Cleo on Carmen Sandiego, Zamfir on Castlevania and Mel Medarda on Arcane.

 Early life and education

-Olagundoye was born on 16 September 1975 in Lagos, Nigeria, to a Nigerian father and a Norwegian mother.
+Olagundoye was born in Lagos, Nigeria, to a Nigerian father and a Norwegian mother.
 As a youth, she was educated in Nigeria, Switzerland, and England.
 She earned a Bachelor of Fine Arts in theatre from Smith College.

 Career

 Olagundoye made her screen debuts on both TV and the big screen in 2002; in an episode of the television series The Education of Max Bickford; and in the film Brown Sugar later that same year.
 She appeared opposite Ruby Dee in an off-Broadway production Saint Lucy's Eyes in April 2001, and in 2005, she cofounded the theater company Three Chicks Theatre, which produced Andrea Lepcio's One Nation Under in 2008.
 Olagundoye has guest-starred on Ugly Betty, Law & Order, CSI: NY, Switched at Birth, NCIS and Prime Suspect.
 Her film credits include A Beautiful Soul, Come Back to Me, Absolute Trust and The Salon.

 In 2012, Olagundoye was cast as a series regular in the ABC comedy series The Neighbors, playing the part of Jackie Joyner-Kersee until the series was canceled after two seasons in 2014.
 She later had starring roles in the two television pilots: Feed Me, opposite Mary-Louise Parker for NBC; and Amazon's Salem Rogers, co-starring with Leslie Bibb.
 In 2015, Olagundoye joined the main cast for the final season of the ABC comedy-drama Castle, in the role of British former MI6 operative Hayley Shipton, who joins Castle's P.I. firm.

 From 2017 to 2021, she voiced Bentina Beakley for the 2017 reboot of DuckTales.
 In 2019, Olagundoye had a recurring role on the final season of Veep playing Senator Kemi Talbot.
 Olagundoye does the voice acting for Mel Medarda in Arcane: League of Legends (2021).
 In 2021, she had a recurring role on the ABC series The Rookie, and in 2022, was cast as one of the leads in the ABC revival of L.A.
 Law.